-Aspiration pneumonia has a mortality rate of 5%, and of 20% in populations with emphysema.
-The secretions patients aspirate are often contaminated with pathogens from the oral cavity, increasing the rate of morbidity and necessitating additional interventions and potentially long hospital stays.
+Aspiration pneumonia has a mortality rate of 5% to15%, and that rises to as much as 22.7% in populations with emphysema.
+The secretions patients aspirate are often contaminated with pathogens from the oral cavity, increasing the rate of morbidity and necessitating additional interventions, and potentially long hospital stays.
 Prompt intervention is the key to preventing serious complications associated with aspiration pneumonia.
 Portable emergency suction can help prevent aspiration pneumonia, as well as its attendant complications.

 Risk Factors for Aspiration Pneumonia

 The two most significant risk factors for aspiration pneumonia are advanced age and having a respiratory disorder.
 Additional risk factors include:

 - Poor oral hygiene or dental disease